See the case write-up

-Jaros brought one exhibit, entered onto the record, but it was uploaded to PACER and the minutes do not state what it was.
+Jaros brought one exhibit, entered onto the record, but it was not uploaded to PACER and the minutes do not state what it was.

 At the end of the 45-minute hearing, District Judge Judith Herrera ordered Peshlakai continue to be held as a danger to the community, according to the minutes.